-You must upload the completed template as an appendix to this question in the form of a PDF.
+You must upload the completed template as an appendix to this question.

 All partners in the consortium must work together to complete the project financials on the first page by entering a high-level summary of the full project cost breakdown in both national currencies.

-Canadian SMEs must enter zeroes into the finance section of the Innovation Funding Service.
+Canadian SMEs must enter zeroes for their costs into the finance section of the Innovation Funding Service.